Some history of the Big Bull's Head

-The 'Big' prefix of the pub's name could simply have been adopted due to size of the premises; the building certainly stands much taller than its counterpart.
+The name of this Bull's Head with its 'Big' prefix could simply have been adopted due to the increased size of the premises; the building certainly stands much taller than its counterpart.
 Mind you, the Big Bull's Head had to compete for daylight when the large warehouse and retail building was erected on the opposite corner of Milk Street.
 Constructed of polychromatic brick with stone dressings, that imposing edifice, once home to a liquor vaults, was designed by William Jenkins in 1882.
 Though not exclusively tied to the licensed trade, Jenkins was a prominent pub architect during this period of Birmingham's development.
 His design on the corner of Milk Street was restored in the 21st century when the Digbeth Campus of the South & City College of Birmingham was opened.

 Before looking back at some history of the Big Bull's Head let's take a look at the building.
-The above photograph was taken in the early 1930's when the pub was already in the hands of Atkinson's Brewery.
+The above photograph was taken in the early 1930s when the pub was already in the hands of Atkinson's Brewery.
 The Aston-based company operated the Big Bull's Head until they were taken over by Mitchell's and Butler's in 1959.
 The Triple-A logo of Atkinson's is featured in several places along the fascia of the Big Bull's Head, along with being embedded within the etched-glass window panes on the ground floor.
-These large glass panes were replaced by leaded-glass windows at a later date.
+These large glass panes were replaced by leaded-glass windows at a later date when the old corner entrance was lost.
 Much of what you can see of the Big Bull's Head in this photograph is a legacy of both the Ward family and the Birmingham Criterion Limited - more on them later.

 Before moving on it is worth taking a look at this section of Digbeth during this period.
 The aforementioned warehouse on the corner of Milk Street is part of High Street Deritend.
 It is the Big Bull's Head that is the last building along the northern side of Digbeth - or the first if you are heading into town!
 At the time of this photograph, the licensee of the Big Bull's Head was Harry Carter but his stay was quite brief and he was succeeded by George Smith.
 The shop immediately adjoining the pub was occupied by Mrs. Lilian Girling who had a hairdressing salon.
 She also had the next shop from where she traded as a draper.
 These are the two shop units protected by canopies [behind the cyclist].
 Isaac Brown occupied the next shop along Digbeth at No.78 from where he sold wallpaper.
 The next group of shops were all part of the Digbeth Civic Institute development.
 These included a cycle shop and a branch of Boots the Chemists.
 And next to Boots was the Old Bull's Head.